The Art Of Realism

 Quick Throttle Magazine 2005

 Painting the illusion of shiny reflected surfaces is a specialty of mine, especially when it’s super-sized.
-As it goes, I tend to paint almost everything larger-than-life.
+As it goes, I tend to paint almost everything larger than life.

 I still enjoy creating large-scale original art.
 If you have a personal treasure, whether it be a motorcycle, airplane, or exotic car – whatever your tastes, consider commissioning me to create a timeless classic for your home or office.